-Warning: date() [ function.date]: It is not safe to rely on the system's timezone settings.
+Warning: date(): It is not safe to rely on the system's timezone settings.
 You are *required* to use the date.timezone setting or the date_default_timezone_set() function.
 In case you used any of those methods and you are still getting this warning, you most likely misspelled the timezone identifier.
-We selected 'America/Chicago' for 'CDT/-5.0/DST' instead in /home/celeb/public_html/listquotes.php on line 9
+We selected the timezone 'UTC' for now, but please set date.timezone to select your timezone. in /home/celeb/public_html/listquotes.php on line 9

 Sigmund Freud Quotes